Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Here is our interactive Google map, with the few services available placed on it.
 There are cafés in El Oso, Narros de Saldueña (open after noon) and Collado de Contreras, and a small tienda in Narros de Saldueña for food.
 Please check on current schedules before you count on anything, and it is always a good idea to carry sufficient food for your journey!

-There are only two pilgrim accommodations in Fontiveros at the end of this stage.
-Frist, there is a new municipal Albergue "El Descanso del Peregrinos."
-While I am unsure of its exact location (it's not posted in the linked article), you may make reservations, and collect the keys at the Mesón Juan de Yepes (Mª José) restaurant, +34 625.033.544.
+There are three pilgrim accommodations in Fontiveros, at the end of this stage.
+The first is a new municipal Albergue "El Descanso del Peregrinos," next to the public swimming pool.
+You may make reservations, and collect the keys at the Mesón Juan de Yepes (Mª José) restaurant, +34 625.033.544.
 This albergue is extremely basic, with cots, a bathroom, microwave and small refrigerator.
+Click on the link to see it.
 Click on the link to see it.

 There is a public fountain in every town along the way, the greatest distance between them, six kilometers.
 Carrying large amounts of water is unnecessary.